Skip to main content

 The beginning:

 The kingdom was buzzing with the news of an anticipated war.
 The Pandavas rejected their lands and Indraprastha by Yuvraj Duryodhan.
-Everyone knew a big battle was to be fought yet everyone feared to speak of it.
-The news reached the lands of Aryavarta like wildfire and every king was in a talk with his ministers over which side to choose, whose win could benefit them.
+Everyone knew a big battle was to be fought, yet everyone feared speaking of it.
+The news reached the lands of Aryavarta like wildfire, and every king was in a talk with his ministers over which side to choose, whose win could benefit them.

 Meanwhile...

 She seemed absent-minded as she stood on the Palace balcony overlooking the city.
-She was a teenager with dreams of love... and here she was about to get married but had never seen her husband.
+She was a teenager with dreams of love... and here she was about to get married, but had never seen her husband.
 The Gods seemed to hear her.
-She turned to look at why her Sakhis have stopped their giggle and her mother stood there.
+She turned to look at why her Sakhis had stopped their giggling, and her mother stood there.
 Everyone was up on their feet waiting for a command from the Queen.

 "Ekanth!" (solitude)